 Sign the petition for social housing!

-More than 15,000 people signed our paper and online petition which was then tabled and debate in NSW Parliament.
+More than 15,000 people signed our paper and online petition which was then tabled and debated in NSW Parliament.
 To continue to show the NSW that we care about this issue, please sign and share!

 Across NSW, thousands of people, including children, are without a place to call home.
 Many are living on the streets, sleeping in parks, and living out of their cars.
 Others rely on emergency accommodation, boarding houses, and the generosity of family and friends.
 Some are forced to live in severely overcrowded conditions.
 In the most tragic of circumstances, women and children are staying with violent partners because there is nowhere else to go.

 At the same time, many people are living with severe and chronic housing stress.
 This can mean there isn’t enough money to pay for household essentials including food and electricity.
 It can lead to relationship breakdown, substance abuse, and mental ill-health.
 Without a secure home it can also be hard to get a job, keep up with school, and access health and community services.

 Social housing should be a safety net that supports people experiencing homelessness and housing stress but there isn’t nearly enough.
 More than 125,000 people are on the waiting list for social housing right now.
 Some people have been waiting more than 10 years.